 Descent: 400m

 Today is a very easy and pleasant walk through villages and Yak Herder’s camp.
 Your lunch will be served at Goyuna village which is very scenic.
-After lunch you reach Chebisa village and people here are very friendly.
+After lunch, you reach Chebisa village and the people here are very friendly.
 We camp here by the side of the stream at an altitude of 3850m.
 Walking time is 5-6 hours.

 Ascent: 890m